JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 Now we need to test that the firewall works as expected.

-On your local machine, hit Win Key + R > type in mstsc, then hit enter > enter the public IP address of the firewall > enter the username associated with the VM created earlier > click on Connect.
+* On your local machine, hit Win Key + R.
+* Type in mstsc, then hit enter.
+* Enter the public IP address of the firewall.
+* Enter the username associated with the VM created earlier.
+* Click on Connect.

 ![Admin Role Check](./admin_role_check.png)

-Once connected to the VM, open Edge or another browser > try to navigate to www.google.com > try to navigate to another address and note that due to there being no rule match, the action is denied.
+* Once connected to the VM, open Edge or another browser.
+* Try to navigate to www.google.com.
+* Try to navigate to another address and note that due to there being no rule match, the action is denied.

 ![Admin Role Check](./admin_role_check.png)